Graham913/CI/README.md

 ### Evidence
 ![graham pic1](https://i.ytimg.com/vi/X_TXoVbq9oo/maxresdefault.jpg)
+Adafruit metro express with white neopixel turned on
 ### Images
 I just used the neopixel that was built into the adafruit metro express
 ### Reflection